lubiana/no-framework-tutorial/04-development-helpers.md

 flow when programming and always forces me to be absolutely strict even if I am only trying out an idea for debugging.

-My workflow is to just write my code the way I currently feel and that execute the phpstan and the fix scripts before commiting and pushing the code.
+My workflow is to just write my code the way I currently feel and that execute the phpstan and the fix scripts before committing and pushing the code.
 There is a [highly opiniated blogpost](https://tomasvotruba.com/blog/2019/06/24/do-you-use-php-codesniffer-and-php-cs-fixer-phpstorm-plugin-you-are-slow-and-expensive/) discussing that topic further.
 That you can read.
 But in the end it boils down to what you are most comfortable with.

 [<< previous](03-error-handler.md) | [next >>](05-http.md)